 The category has numerous benefits.
 It continues to provide financial support for student-driven projects that struggle to secure external funding.
 It encourages students to make progress on their social ventures, and to adapt their projects based on lessons learned from the first few years.
 Scaling Up also helps to deepen the relationship between the Big Ideas program and its winners, and allows staff to track progress of its awardees over multiple years.

 There is a rapidly growing body of resources available to help aspiring social innovators grow sustainable and effective initiatives.
 But the networks are fragmented, and it can be difficult for new innovators to find what they need.
-Thus, the Blum Center compiled the Social Innovator OnRamp Resource Guide to help the more than 3,500 students who have participated in the social innovation competition.
+Thus, in 2014 the Blum Center compiled the Social Innovator OnRamp Resource Guide to help students participating in the competition.

-The website curates a wide range of resources for early-stage social innovators, whether they are community organizers, social entrepreneurs, or people in industry, the social sector, and academia.
-It showcases funding and training resources, key organizations that are shaping the social impact movement, and links to reports, debates, and analysis.
-There are also resources for “second stage” social impact organizations focused on creating realistic strategies for growth.
-The website also allows students to filter the results according to geographic location, eligibility, key deadlines, and resource type.
-In order to effectively crowdsource information, the website also lets innovators recommend resources to other teams.
+The website curated a wide range of resources for early-stage social innovators, whether they are community organizers, social entrepreneurs, or people in industry, the social sector, and academia.
+It showcased funding and training resources, key organizations that are shaping the social impact movement, and links to reports, debates, and analysis.
+There were also resources for “second stage” social impact organizations focused on creating realistic strategies for growth.
+The website also allowed students to filter the results according to geographic location, eligibility, key deadlines, and resource type.
+In order to effectively crowdsource information, the website also let innovators recommend resources to other teams.

 To date, Big Ideas has piloted three different crowdfunding models for Big Ideas teams after they leave the contest.
 The first was a Big Ideas Marketplace, a bsite from which Big Ideas winners could advertise their projects, and request direct cash and in-kind donations.
 After a few years, the Marketplace was taken down due to the administrative burden on Big Ideas staff to monitor accounts and process donations, and the continuing challenges with stagnating content.
 The troublesome design of the platform and a lack of set deadlines to donate, meant that the Marketplace was largely inactive during its lifespan and did not effectively invite donations as intended.